asmigar/create-nginx/README.md

 2. [Configuring the GitHub Action role and trust policy](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services#configuring-the-role-and-trust-policy)
 3. Create environments in the GitHub repo and secrets.
 Secrets needed in workflow can be checked in `.github/workflows/tf-ci.yml` file.

+## TODO
+- Create `GithubAction` role as part of bootstrap process through terraform.
+This repo requires iam role created upfront for CI/CD and even local execution.

 ## Report Bug
 To raise issue/bug click [here](https://github.com/asmigar/create-nginx/issues/new).